Home » Course » Desserts » Cookies » The Best Vegan Chocolate Chip Cookies

 Storing:

-• Already Baked Cookies: Baked cookies will stay fresh stored in a covered container for 4 – 5 days.
-To keep longer, let them cool completely and store them in the freezer for up to 2 months in freezer safe containers.
+• Baked Cookies: Baked cookies will stay fresh stored in a covered container for 4 – 5 days.
+To keep longer, let them cool completely, then store them in freezer-safe containers in the freezer for up to 2 months.

 • Cookie Dough: Store cookie dough in an airtight container for up to 4 -5 days in the refrigerator.
 You can keep it longer in the freezer for up to 2 months.